Sombrero-rgb/Fallingstar_beast/README.md

 - 👋 Hi, I’m @Sombrero-rgb
 - 👀 I’m interested in FPGA STM32 C++ C MATLAB SIMULINK
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning GAN,Deeeeeep learning.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Kaggle&ICPC
-- 📫 How to reach me SONGBULEILUO@163.COM
+- 📫 How to reach me：Sombrero137@outlook.com

 <!---
 Sombrero-rgb/Sombrero-rgb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.